 You also shouldn’t be surprised if your piercing cost doesn’t include the jewelry; oftentimes, that’s a whole separate charge.
 While some piercers may include the cost of the jewelry in with the overall piercing cost, be aware that any upgrades or changes to what’s included will cost extra.

 All aftercare for your new forward helix piercing should be preceded by washing your hands to ensure you’re being as sterile as possible, as not doing so could transfer bacteria to the open wound.
-Once your hands are clean, you can turn to the piercing itself; clean the site two to three times a day with either gentle, unscented soap or a sterile saline solution.
+Once your hands are clean, you can turn to the piercing itself; try cleaning the site two to three times a day with either gentle, unscented soap or a sterile saline solution.
 If you’re worried about applying the soap/solution directly to the piercing site, St. Peter suggests applying it to a cotton swab or cotton ball first and then using that to clean the piercing.
 Then, gently dry the piercing with a paper towel rather than a fabric one.

-Dozier advises that you stay away from antibiotic ointments, as they can suffocate the piercing and cause additional problems.
+Lauren Dozier, DO, a dermatologist and medical director at Brickell Cosmetic Center in Miami, FL, advises that you stay away from antibiotic ointments, as they can suffocate the piercing and cause additional problems.

 “It’s simple; think of it like healing a cut,” says St. Peter.
 “Just keep it clean!”